 "Construction material" means an article, material, or supply brought to the construction site by the Contractor or a subcontractor for incorporation into the building or work.
 The term also includes an item brought to the site preassembled from articles, materials, or supplies.
-However, emergency life safety systems, such as emergency lighting, fire alarm, and audio evacuation systems, that are discrete systems incorporated into a public building or work and that are produced as complete systems, are evaluated as a single and distinct construction material regardless of when or how the individual parts or components of those systems are delivered to the construction site.
-Materials purchased directly by the Government are supplies, not construction material.

-"Domestic construction material" means-
+"Domestic construction material" means the following-

-(1) An unmanufactured construction material mined or produced in the United States; or

-(2) A construction material manufactured in the United States.
+- (1) An unmanufactured construction material mined or produced in the United States.
+(The Buy American Act Applies) - (2) A manufactured construction material that is manufactured in the United States and, if the construction material consists wholly or predominantly of iron or steel, the iron or steel was produced in the United States.
+(Section 1605 of the Recovery Act applies.)